Blog

 Second, tracking feels like work.

-Then there's the short-term thinking.
+Then there is the short-term thinking.

 "Just one coffee."